Migration Configuration Reference

 - Use the audit report (

-- If unsure, set to
+- If unsure about a user mapping, set to